 The Chamorro Documentary Project materials, dating 1989-1990, include information about the different locations photographed by Espada, as well as notebooks and exhibit materials.

 The remainder of the series includes some supporting documentation about some of Espada's other projects, including HIV/AIDS outreach, Civil Rights, and the Real Alternatives Program.
 Other materials honor Espada, including some city proclamations.

-Approximately 260 black-and-white gelatin silver prints, many matted and signed by Frank Espada.
+Approximately 335 large black-and-white gelatin silver prints, many matted and signed by Frank Espada.
 Most prints relate to the Puerto Rican Diaspora Documentary Project and contain portraits of Puerto Rican communities in New York, New Jersey, Connecticut, California, Pennsylvania, Hawaii, Washington DC, and Puerto Rico itself.
 Other notable prints date from the Civil Rights Movement in 1963 and 1964, including voter registration drives, school boycotts, and the March on Washington; the Chamorro Documentary Project, with photographs from Guam in 1990; and Espada's documentation of HIV and drug use in San Francisco.
-Photographs include captions and are encapsulated in mylar for preservation and safer handling by patrons.
+Photographs include original descriptive titles.

 The majority of this series consists of interview cassette tapes 1-129 (a total of 160 interviews) from the Puerto Rican Diaspora Documentary Project.
-There are also three videos of interviews with Espada.
+There are also three video interviews with Frank Espada.

 Oversize manuscript materials, including proclamations, essays or writings by Espada, and certificates from Espada's photography courses.